 - The RANZCR Standards of Practice require CT services to undertake a CT Image Review Self Audit on a regular basis.
 This self-administered audit activity is designed to ensure CT services are achieving reproducibly diagnostic quality CT images to support optimum patient outcomes.

 - Background information on paediatric CT dose optimisation has been prepared by the Australasian College of Physical Scientists and Engineers in Medicine (ACPSEM).
 It also outlines the role that a medical physicist may be able to play in supporting providers of CT services in reduction and/or optimisation of the radiation needed for an effective CT scan.

-- Australian Radiation Protection and Nuclear Safety Agency’s (ARPANSA): National diagnostic reference level (NDRL) fact sheet.
+- The Australian Radiation Protection and Nuclear Safety Agency (ARPANSA) has developed diagnostic reference levels for nuclear medicine.

 - The Australian Department of Health, administers the Diagnostic Imaging Accreditation Scheme, which includes standards associated with diagnostic imaging.
 These standards have to be met by medical imaging providers if the services they provide are to be eligible for a Medicare payment.
 These standards apply regardless of whether the services are for an adult or a child.

 - A set of dose reference levels (DRLs) has been developed as an easy reference for both radiographers and radiologists during routine clinical practice, and allows comparison to other published DRLs as a quality measure.